All Episodes

 One of the things that has concerned me, especially in light of the territorial ambitions of China, is we are very dependent on Taiwan to get the chips that are so critical to our technology infrastructure.

-Today, Taiwan Semiconductor is announcing that they will be investing at least one hundred billion dollars in new capital in the United States over the next short period of time to build state of the art semiconductor manufacturing facilities.
+Today, Taiwan Semiconductor is announcing that they will be investing at least $100 billion in new capital in the United States over the next short period of time to build state-of-the-art semiconductor manufacturing facilities.

 I think mostly it's going to be in Arizona, which is what I understand, which is a great state.